Conditional Access: Require MFA for all users

 - Under Exclude, select Users and groups and choose your organization's emergency access or break-glass accounts.

 - Under Cloud apps or actions > Include, select All cloud apps.

 - Under Exclude, select any applications that do not require multi-factor authentication.

-- Under Conditions > Client apps (Preview), set Configure to Yes.
-Under Select the client apps this policy will apply to leave all defaults selected and select Done.
+- Under Conditions > Client apps (Preview), under Select the client apps this policy will apply to leave all defaults selected and select Done.